emotiq/emotiq/README.md

 Currently we are working on many systems simultaneously, most noteworthy among them being the work in the `cosi-bls` system.

-If in exploring the code one finds a missing dependency, say for the system `cosi-bls`, a simple
+If in exploring the code one finds system that can't resolve its ASDF defpendencies, then an invocation of `ql:quickload` for that system will resolve these dependencies.
+We will eventually provide an interfactive `cl:restart that does the network dependency loading more conveniently.

+If say `cosi-bls` complains about not finding `ironclad`, a simple
 ```lisp
 (ql:quickload :cosi-bls)
 ```

-should satisfy the dependencies.
-(TODO: `cl:restart` for missing dependencies).
+will satisfy the dependencies by necessary network loads from the Quicklisp distributions.

 #### Notes on building the native libraries required by CRYPTO-PAIRINGS

-Currently, we have a dependency on a C library to do our pair based curve (PBC) cryptography, which in turn depends on GMP library.
+Currently, we have a dependency on a C library to do our pair based curve (PBC) cryptography, which in turn depends on the GNU GMP library.

 We have a separate repository [emotiq-external-libs](https://github.com/emotiq/emotiq-external-libs),